-This page describes the installation and setup of gsutil, a tool that enables you to access Cloud Storage from the command-line using HTTPS.
+This page describes the installation and setup of gsutil, a tool that lets you access Cloud Storage from the command line using HTTPS.

 System requirements